 A Compressor Dehumidifier works by drawing in air that passes over a filter and then over cold coils, much like those on a refrigerator.
 As the coils cool, the water condenses and drips into a collection bucket within the unit.
 The air is then reheated to room temperature and blown back out of the dehumidifier.

 Compressor dehumidifiers have been around the longest and are still the most popular because they are reliable and energy efficient except at very low temperatures.
 They won’t work at all below 3˚C (38˚F) and perform poorly when the temperature is below 10˚C (50˚F) and humidity is also low.
 This only occurs in unheated properties.
-It is rare for a home with only partial heating to have a temperature as low as 10˚ C (50˚F).
+It is rare for a home, even one with only partial heating, to have a temperature as low as 10˚ C (50˚F).

 Desiccant Dehumidifiers tend to be smaller, lighter and can be quieter than compressor units.
 They are often used in premises where temperatures are less than 10˚C (50˚F ) or when a very low RH is required.
 Desiccants will extract moisture down to a humidity level as low as 10% whereas compressor dehumidifiers can’t get much below 40% RH, depending on temperature.

 In an occupied domestic environment Relative Humidity below 40% is not advisable for health reasons.

 Desiccant dehumidifiers use a desiccant material, typically Zeolite, which absorbs water vapour from the air in a similar way to silica gel.
 A fan draws air into the dehumidifier and passes it through a section of a slowly rotating wheel holding the desiccant which dries the air.The moisture is extracted from the desiccant by heating a section of the wheel not being used to dry the air.
 All desiccant units are rated in test conditions of 60% humidity (as opposed to 80% for compressor units) and 30 degrees centigrade temperature.